Iterative Volume-of-Fluid interface positioning in general polyhedrons with Consecutive Cubic Spline interpolation: Introduction

 An essential task of any multiphase simulation method is the identification and tracking of immiscible fluid phases, schematically shown in \cref{fig:domain}.
 Each phase with distinctive physical properties can be associated with a subset $\Omega^{\pm}(t)$ of the domain $\Omega = \Omega^+(t) \cup \Omega^-(t)$, separated by the fluid interface $\Sigma(t)$ with outward-oriented normal vectors $\n_\Sigma$.
 An indicator function is introduced to distinguish $\Omega^\pm(t)$, as

-It is impossible to calculate $\rchi(t, \x)$ analytically when the interface motion is driven by a complex two-phase flow velocity.
-Therefore, approximations such as those shown in \cref{fig:domaindiscr} are used, specifically by the geometrical Volume-of-Fluid method, to approximately calculate $\Omega^\pm(t)$.
+In numerical simulations of two-phase flows, approximations such as those shown in \cref{fig:domaindiscr} are used, specifically by the geometrical Volume-of-Fluid method, to approximately calculate $\Omega^\pm(t)$.
 The domain $\Omega$ is discretized as a union of non-overlapping polyhedrons $V_c$, such that $\Omega=\cup_c V_c, c \in C$.
 For each polyhedron $V_c$, a \emph{volume fraction} is defined as

 or, in other words, a \emph{fill level} of the polyhedron $V_c$ with $0 \le \VolFrac_c \le 1$.
 The Piecewise Linear Interface Calculation (PLIC) \citep{DeBar1974,Youngs1982,Rider1998} is still prevalently used by the geometrical VOF method to approximate the indicator function $\rchi(t, \x)$ in each $V_c$ using